pinout-xyz/Pinout.xyz/src/en/overlay/spi.md

 By default the Pi allows you to use SPI0 with chip select pins on CE0 on GPIO 8 and CE1 on GPIO 7.

+## Enable via config.txt

-You can enable SPI1 with a dtoverlay configured in "/boot/config.txt", for example:
+You can enable SPI1 with a dtoverlay configured in "/boot/firmware/config.txt", for example:

 ```
 dtoverlay=spi1-3cs